aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Visual rendering/RefreshEnemyHP.md

     - The current battle's `inevent` is false
     - `enemy` is false

-After updating the enablement, if it's still active, battleentity.`hpbarfont.text` is updated to the actualy enemy's `hp`.
+After updating the enablement, if it's still active, battleentity.`hpbarfont`.`text` is updated to the actualy enemy's `hp`.
 To update the red bar, the `hpbar`'s first child's first child gets its x scale update to be the enemy's `hp` / `maxhp` (the y/z scale are set to 1.0).
-To update the yellow bar, the `hpbar`'s first child's second child gets its x scale update to `hpoffset[X]` where X is the length of the `hpbarfont.text` - 1 which essentially means if it's one digit, it's 1.1, 1.275 for 2 digits and 1.45 for 3 digits (the y/z scale are set to 1.0).
+To update the yellow bar, the `hpbar`'s first child's second child gets its x scale update to `hpoffset[X]` where X is the length of the `hpbarfont`.`text` - 1 which essentially means if it's one digit, it's 1.1, 1.275 for 2 digits and 1.45 for 3 digits (the y/z scale are set to 1.0).

 The `defstat`'s displayed value is also updated based on the `def`.
 If the `def` is -1, the displayed value is `?`.
-If it's not, it will be the return value of TrueDef which is calculated by doing the following:
+If it's not, it will be the return value of TrueDef which is a method that returns the total defense of the enemy party member.
+It is is calculated by doing the following:

 1. The base defense is determined.
 It is 0 if the enemy has the `Flipped` [condition](../Actors%20states/Conditions.md) and if it doesn't have it, it is the return of GetDefense (enemy's `def`)
 2. 1 is added if the enemy has the `DefenseUp` [condition](../Actors%20states/Conditions.md)